 Foundation and context Of New France

-In the sixteenth century, the founding of New France was part of the vast movement of great discoveries.
+Where was new France – In the sixteenth century, the founding of New France was part of the vast movement of great discoveries.
 Following the other powers of the Christian West (England, Spain, and Portugal) and businesses of Christopher Columbus in 1492, John Cabot in 1497, and brothers Corte-Real (see also Portuguese), France is interested in new lands.
 In 1524, Giovanni Verrazzano runs along the eastern coast of America, from Florida to Newfoundland.
 Later, Jacques Cartier makes three voyages of discovery.
 He took possession of the territory in the name of the King of France by planting a cross in Gaspé (see Gaspésie) in 1534.
-The following year, he goes up the St. Lawrence, winters in Stadacona (site of the present city of Quebec) and goes to Hochelaga (Montreal).
-During the winter, twenty-five of his men dies of scurvy.
+The following year, he goes up the St. Lawrence, winters in Stadacona (site of the present city of Quebec), and goes to Hochelaga (Montreal).
+During the winter, twenty-five of his men die of scurvy.
 In 1536, he returned to France.

 What Was The Main Economic Activity In New France

-For an overseas colony to survive, it is necessary to encourage the creation of businesses on the spot, exploit its natural wealth and ensure the production of essential goods.
+Which economic activity was common in new France – For an overseas colony to survive, it is necessary to encourage the creation of businesses on the spot, exploit its natural wealth, and ensure the production of essential goods.

 Fishing establishment, Baie de Plaisance, around 1700, Gerard van Edema